mdconaway/fastapi-cruddy-framework/README.md

 `fastapi-cruddy-framework` is a companion library to FastAPI designed to bring the development productivity of Ruby on Rails, Ember.js or Sails.js to the FastAPI ecosystem.
 Many of the design patterns base themselves on Sails.js "policies," sails-ember-rest automatic CRUD routing, and Ember.js REST-Adapter feature sets.
 By default, data sent to and from the auto-magic CRUD routes are expected to conform to the Ember.js Rest Envelope / Linked-data specification.
 This specification is highly readable for front-end developers, allows for an expressive over-the-wire query syntax, and embeds self-describing relationship URL links in each over-the-wire record to help data stores automatically generate requests to fetch or update related records.
 This library is still in an alpha/beta phase, so use at your own risk.
 All CRUD actions and relationship types are currently supported, though there may be unexpected bugs.
 Please report any bugs under "issues."

-TODO: All the documentation.
+TODO: All the documentation and E2E tests.
 See the examples folder for a quick reference of high level setup.
 It currently contains a fully functional fastapi server which uses fastapi-cruddy-framework and the sqlite adapter.
 It even shows how to override incoming post data to do things like hash a user's password during initial registration using a simple drop-in policy function.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>